-PAS has developed a new training package for Planning Committee and Planning Officers.
-It involves a role playing exercise where a fully worked through case study is used for a Major housing development.
+PAS has developed a new training package for Planning Committee and Planning Officers to complement the defendable decision making training.
+It involves a practical exercise where a fully worked through case study is used for a Major housing development.
 The Planning Committee is asked to consider the planning application using a fictitious case officer report and to debate the merits of the proposal as if they were actually considering the planning application for real.
 Depending on the decision the Planning Committee reaches a series of learning points will be discussed with the Members and Officers.
 In true PAS style there are a few tricks and potential pitfalls to overcome.

 The training session can be facilitated by one of the PAS Team or one of our consultants using a Member Peer to chair the Member debate.